 - The Australian Film and Sound Archive (Canberra) contains an extensive collection of audio and visual recording covering the full gamut of Australian life and history.

 - The National Museum of Australia (Canberra) explores Australia's social history, highlighting key issues, people and events that have shaped the nation.

 - Cowra and District Historical Museum (Cowra, NSW) displays history from this region including information on the local Army camp.
 This museum has an extensive collection of photographs showing what life was like for POW's interred in a camp like this.
 Cowra is around 400km from the town of Hay in central NSW, the site of the camp that was home to the famous Dunera Boys.

 - The Museum of Freemasonry (Sydney) happily shares the secrets of this ancient society.
 Many Jews were Freemasons so this collection of archives, gallery and library could shed valuable light on your relatives life.

 - Immigration Museum (Melbourne) is operated by Museum Victoria.
 It explores the many complicated stories associated with the immigrant experience.
-They also have an Immigration Discovery Centre, with helpful staff who may be able to help you find information on your ancestors journey to Australia.
+The helpful are on hand to help you find information on your ancestors journey to Australia.

 There are also numerous historic houses, vocation specific collections - for example for police and firefighter - and local history collections managed by local history societies (see below).
 An extensive list of museums around the country can be found here on Wikipedia